Tahlil/fullstack-evm-based-dapp-iub-2024/README.md

 #### App Scripts

-- `pnpm dev` - Starts the Next.js local development environment
+- `yarn dev` - Starts the Next.js local development environment
-- `pnpm build` - Creates an optimised production build of your app
+- `yarn build` - Creates an optimised production build of your app
-- `pnpm start` - Starts the Next.js application in production mode
+- `yarn start` - Starts the Next.js application in production mode
-- `pnpm lint` - Checks for problems in your code using ESLint
+- `yarn lint` - Checks for problems in your code using ESLint
-- `pnpm format` - Formats all code using Prettier
+- `yarn format` - Formats all code using Prettier

 ## Prerequisites